Transonic-Integrated-AeroDesign/AeroDes/README.md

 # AeroDesign
+The original version of this software was written by Dr. Jean-Jacques Chattot in Fortran.
+This C++ implementation has been created with the permission of Dr. Chattot.

-The work done herein is based solely on the vortex sheet method outlined by Professor JJ.
-Chattot and Professor Hafez [1] of the University of California, Davis.
+The work done herein is based solely on the lattice-vortex sheet method outlined by Professors JJ.
+Chattot and M. Hafez [1].
-Point of contact for questions should be directed to Carlos Pereyra.
+The point of contact for questions should be directed to Carlos Pereyra.

 Follow the sections below for compiling and using this package.